 Always double check & good luck!

 Always double check with the FEI and / or whoever is running your particular competition for unique modifications or specifications.
-Some competitions deviate from the norm for whatever reason.
+What to wear to a dressage competition can deviate from the norm for whatever reason.

 You should be informed of any such modifications but it’s always good to double check.
 It’s never fun to show up the day of the competition and realize there’s something you don’t have or something you have that you shouldn’t.

 You’re already being proactive by reading this post so I know that you’re going to do great!
-I want to wish you the best of luck and I would love it if you would comment below and let me know if this was helpful for you, or if you have any additional questions.
+I want to wish you the best of luck.
+I would also love it if you would comment below and let me know if this was helpful for you, or if you have any additional questions.

 Happy riding 🙂

 WANT TO SEE MORE HORSEBACK RIDING OUTFITS?